A Resin Gravel Driveway?

-A resin gravel driveway is fast becoming the number one choice of quality for cost savvy homeowners.
-In comparison to other driveway surfacing products resin provides a permeable surface so that there is no need for drainage installation.
+A resin gravel driveway is fast becoming the number one choice of quality for ‘cost savvy’ homeowners.
+In comparison to other driveway surfacing products resin provides a permeable surface.
+This means that there is no need for drainage installation, in most instances.

 Simplistically, gravel (stone) mixes with resin (glue) and you then have what is commonly known as resin bound (look left.)
 Alternatively, gravel can be gently thrown into resin and this is known as resin bonded.

 Well, installing a resin drive is….but….you will need specialist tools and with a ‘setting time‘ as little as 10 minutes….you better be quick….or just get the professionals in…..to avoid a sticky situation!

 If you’re a competent DIYer and the area is less than 10 square metres (maybe for a tree pit or steps) – give it a go.

 Can a Resin Gravel Driveway be overlaid over an Existing Driveway Surface?

 Technically, as you’re laying a permeable resin layer, the surface underneath must also be permeable.
 Otherwise, there will be a big chance of water sitting under the resin gravel driveway and this will weaken the structure.
 However, if a solid concrete base is in place (free of cracks and with water drainage flowing away to bedding) then this may be suitable for a resin gravel driveway overlay.
 This also applies to tarmacadam driveway surfaces that are in top condition with drainage.